Learning Disability Today

 Supporting professionals working in learning disability and autism services

-‘Masking’ is where we try to hide being autistic, so others will accept us.
-To do this we act in ways other people will like or think are “normal” and “socially acceptable”.
+‘Masking’ is when we try to hide our autisticness so others will accept us.
+To do this, we act in ways that other people will like or think are “normal” and “socially acceptable.”
+Masking is also called “passing” or “camouflaging.”
+It could also explain why fewer women and girls get diagnosed, as they tend to demonstrate more masking behaviours.

 We autistic people can act differently from non-autistic people.
 As a result, we can be seen as strange.
 This can lead to bullying and harassment as people can act unpleasantly to people they don’t understand.

-When in a customer-facing job we may act friendly and happy, so the customer can feel welcomed and valued.
-The same when we are with our friends to show them we care.
+When in a customer-facing job, we may act friendly and happy so the customer can feel welcomed and valued.
+We do the same when we are with our friends to show them we care.
 This effort varies depending on how we feel and what we’re doing.
 With friends, this may only be small as we’re interested in them even if not on the topic of conversation.

 What does it mean for autistic people?